nlpsandbox/date-annotator-example/README.md

 This implementation is provided as an example that Developers can use to quick start the development of a new model by creating a repository from this [GitHub template] (see below).

-The Docker image built and published automatically by the CI/CD workflow of this repository can be submitted "as it is" to the [NLP Sandbox] to benchmark its performance if you wish to try submitting first (don't expect a high performance!).
+The CI/CD workflow of this repository will automatically build and publish a Docker image to DockerHub.
+The model can then be submitted as-is to the [NLP Sandbox], if you wish to benchmark its performance -- just don't expect a high performance!

 ## Usage